GDSC-CEC/HacktoberFest-2022-Android/medium/Dominos Clone/Readme.md

 # HacktoberFest2022
 ## Dominos App (Clone)

 You have to create a dominos clone that performs basic operations of taking orders from the Menu.
-You can even customize the app accoding to your preferences.
+You can even customize the app according to your preferences.
 It's all upto you.
 You can show your creativity at making the best app.

 ### Input
 Perform basic ordering and tracking of orders like the dominos app along with atleast one customized feature.